parryc/thevoid/templates/leflan/language_k'iche'.md

 : with.
 Prefixed with the possessive prefixes, thus `wuk':with me` and `awuk':with you`.

 ch-e
 : for.
-Infixed with the possessive prefixes, thus `chwe:for me` and `chawe:for you`.
+Infixed with the possessive prefixes, thus `chwe:for me` and `chawe:for you`. `che` is often used with directional words to indicate what thing the direction is in relation to.
+For example, <ex>K'o jun tijob'al naqaj che le wachoch ⧸ _There is a school close to my house_</ex>, where `naqaj:near` is followed by `che`.

 ## Numbers